Facebook Pages Scraper avatar

 5. Strip empty arrays and null fields, then push exactly one polished record per URL to the dataset.

-The Actor uses curl_cffi with Chrome TLS impersonation and the facebookexternalhit/1.1 user-agent β€” the same combination Facebook uses internally for link-preview crawling β€” which lets it pull rich page data without any authentication.
+The Actor uses curl_cffi with Chrome TLS impersonation.
+In anonymous mode it uses the facebookexternalhit/1.1 user-agent — the same combination Facebook uses internally for link-preview crawling — to pull rich public page data without authentication.
+When facebookCookies is provided, it switches to a normal browser user-agent and sends those cookies only with Facebook requests so Facebook can render whatever that account is allowed to view.

 Tips and best practices